How To Keep Your House Clean with Kids

 4. Have Designated Spots for Toys

 If you have children, you are going to have toys showing in your house!
 This is just a part of the game.
 But, you can be specific that certain toys stay in certain places.
 And designate certain spots for bigger toys.
 Even if toys are showing, if they seem to somewhat makes sense in their spot, it makes a house seems much less overwhelming.
-For rotating toys, see Baby Chick Blogger Sarah’s post HERE on switching out toys.
+For rotating toys, read more HERE on switching out toys.

 5. Clean Before Bed